onedeeper/thesis/eeg-graph-learning/README.md

 - 33 channels (26 EEG + 7 other)
 - Sampling frequency of 500 Hz

-If `EEG_TEST_FILE_PATH` is not set or the file doesn't exist, the test suite will automatically generate synthetic test data.
+If the environment variables are not set or the files don't exist, the test suite will automatically generate synthetic test data.

 #### Running Tests